Tutorial of Fourier and Hankel transforms for ultrafast optics: Hankel transform: 2D spatial Fourier transform of A(r)

 \subsection{Discrete Hankel transform (DHT)}

 DHT should be a transformation that exhibits its own rules \cite{Baddour2015,Baddour2017}, as DFT.
-In this perspective, Hankel transforms that simply approximate the continuous Hankel transform are not DHT, but rather quasi-HT.
-The theory of DHT has been first proposed by \etal{Yu} for the zeroth-order Hankel transform \cite{Yu1998} and then by Guizar-Sicairos and Guti\'{e}rrez-Vega for higher orders \cite{GuizarSicairos2004}.
+In this perspective, Hankel transforms that simply approximate the continuous Hankel transform are not DHT, but rather quasi-HT.\footnote{In this perspective, Siegman’s and Talman's QFHT should be renamed to ``fast quasi-HT (FQHT)'' \cite{Siegman1977}.} The theory of DHT has been first proposed by \etal{Yu} for the zeroth-order Hankel transform \cite{Yu1998} and then by Guizar-Sicairos and Guti\'{e}rrez-Vega for higher orders \cite{GuizarSicairos2004}.
 Most importantly, DHT satisfies a discrete Parseval's theorem such that the transformation conserves the discrete energy or power, making it a perfect transformation for any physical simulations.
 However, DHT investigated to date suffers from a large computational complexity, compared to DFT that harnesses the FFT algorithm.
 Its complicated transformation kernel lacks a simple symmetry as the exponential kernel of DFT, and thus a similar divide-and-conquer method of FFT [to achieve a smaller $\mathcal{O}(N_{\perp}\log_2N_{\perp})$ computational complexity] is hindered.
 With the newly-proposed simulation scheme that utilizes quasi-HT (Fig.~\ref{fig:Hankel_propagation_scheme}), fast FFT-based quasi-HT, such as FHATHA, outperforms naive DHT with matrix multiplication, as it not only reasonably conserves the energy/power as DHT but also exhibits significant computational efficiency.

 For completeness as a tutorial document, here I briefly introduce DHT.
 For a complete discussion of DHT, readers are referred to \cite{Baddour2015}, as well as \cite{Baddour2017} for numerical discussions.